StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ## Release notes

-### v1.0.0

-**Features**
+**Dynatrace Stackpack v1.0.0**

-- Gathers Topology from your Dynatrace instance and allows visualization of your Dynatrace components and the relations between them.
+- Feature: Gathers Topology from your Dynatrace instance and allows visualization of your Dynatrace components and the relations between them.

 ## See also